project-ecc/ecchat/eccprotocol.md

 |addrRes|Respond with receive address|
 |txidInf|Send transaction information|

-The `data` value for each `type` are as follows:
+The `data` value for each `meth` are as follows:

 ### chatMsg

-The `chatMsg` message type is used to add, replace and delete chat messages.
+The `chatMsg` method is used to add, replace and delete chat messages.

 	{
 		"uuid" : "<uuid value>"